0xck/diploma/README.md

           - dest_mac        :   [0x0,0x0,0x0,0x4,0x0,0x0]
             src_mac         :   [0x0,0x0,0x0,0x3,0x0,0x0]
 ```
-Item `interfaces` has to contain list of proper NICs ID use `dpdk_setup_ports.py -s` with sudo/root permission for finding your values, see [manual](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_identify_the_ports)
+Item `interfaces` has to contain list of proper NICs ID use `dpdk_setup_ports.py -s` with sudo/root privileges for finding your values, see [manual](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_identify_the_ports)
 Item `port_info ` must be changed on your values.
 ###### Daemon operations
-After T-rex setup was complited go to T-rex directory and start a daemon `trex_daemon_server start` with sudo/root permission.
-Also you can check status `trex_daemon_server show`, restat `trex_daemon_server restart` and stop daemon `trex_daemon_server stop`, use sudo/root permission for all of them.
+After T-rex setup was complited go to T-rex directory and start a daemon `trex_daemon_server start` with sudo/root privileges.
+Also you can check status `trex_daemon_server show`, restat `trex_daemon_server restart` and stop daemon `trex_daemon_server stop`, use sudo/root privileges for all of them.

 By default daemon listens _TCP port 8090_ make sure this port is available for wrex host.
 Also for stateless T-rex mode _TCP ports 4500 and 4501_ have to be available for wrex host.
 More about stateful/stateless modes see at [documentation](https://trex-tgn.cisco.com/trex/doc/trex_stateless.html#_stateful_vs_stateless)